 How to File Your Taxes for Free

 Many taxpayers, especially those with children, pay hundreds of dollars to file their taxes, even though they could save that money tax-free by using the free services sponsored by the IRS.
 They are often lured by advertising by tax preparation services, most of whom charge by the number of forms required for the tax preparation.
 This means that many single parents, who need the money more than anyone, may pay $300 to $400, or more, to have their taxes prepared.
-The reason why single parents pay more than single taxpayers is that parents who qualify for the Earned Income Credit, Child Tax Credit, and the Additional Child Tax Credit, each of which requires a different form, must pay for each additional form, which increases the tax preparation cost.
+The reason why single parents pay more than childless taxpayers is that parents who qualify for the Earned Income Credit, Child Tax Credit, and the Additional Child Tax Credit, each requiring a different form, must pay for each additional form, which increases the tax preparation cost.
 Many of these parents will receive thousands of dollars in tax refunds, so they tend not to blink at the tax preparation expense but blink they should!
 It is crazy to spend hundreds of dollars for something that could be done free of charge, especially when the parents need the money for their children.

 Taxpayers have several options for free tax filing.
 They can either use the IRS Free File Program or use IRS-sponsored volunteer services.